gokcandemiralp/Block_Gemini/README.md

-# 🧩 Block Gemini – Smarter, Customized Google Searches
+# 🧩 Block Gemini – Customized Google Searches

-**Block Gemini** is a lightweight Chrome extension that automatically appends a custom word or phrase to every Google search you make — whether it's on `google.com` or typed directly into the address bar.
+**Block Gemini** is a lightweight Chrome extension that automatically appends a custom word or phrase to every Google search you make.
+Whether it's on `google.com` or typed directly into the address bar.

 ---